FutureTense/lock-manager/README.md

 # lock-manager
 Home Assistant Zwave Lock Manager package

+For more information, please see the topic for this package at the [Home Assistant Community Forum](https://community.home-assistant.io/t/simplified-zwave-lock-manager/126765).

 ## Installation

 Download the files and put into your Home Assistant place them in the `packages` directory.
 If it doesn't already exist, you will need to create it.
 For more information see [packages](https://www.home-assistant.io/docs/configuration/packages/).
 I suggest putting all of these files in a directory called `lockmanager` so your directory structure should look something like: `.../homeassistant/packages/lockmanager`